sqlxpert/lights-off-aws/README.md

     - StackSet name: `LightsOff`

- 5. Two pages later, under "Deployment targets", select "Deploy to Organizational Units (OUs)".
-Enter the AWS OU ID of the target Organizational Unit.
+ 5. On the "Set deployment options" page, under "Accounts", select "Deploy stacks in organizational units".
+Enter the `ou-` ID.
 Lights Off will be deployed to all AWS accounts within this Organizational Unit.
-Toward the bottom of the page, specify the target regions.
+Next, "Specify Regions".

 ### Installation with Terraform